gvwilson/thirdbit/_posts/2011/2011-03-11-musing-about-reorganization.md

 <li>figure out when each principle can be pointed out.</li>
 </ol>
 <p>The tricky bit is that when we say "representative problems", most people think in terms of traditional disciplinary boundaries and offer us one fluid flow problem, one gene sequencing problem, and so on.
 Our notion of representative is different: we're thinking of things like reformatting data files, improving performance, sharing or testing code, and so on.</p>
 <p>That's why we need your help.
 Have another look at the <a href="#list">list</a> at the top of this post.
 What should we add?
 What problems are <em>you</em> wrestling with, and what have you needed to know to solve them?
-"How do I use the shell?" is the wrong kind of answer&mdash;we want to know what problem you think the shell is the solution to, and why.</p>
+"How do I use the shell?" is the wrong kind of answer–we want to know what problem you think the shell is the solution to, and why.</p>